gabrielegrillo/Fondamenti1-Unical/README.md

 # Fondamenti1-Unical
-My solutions to Fondamenti 1 exercises.
+My solutions for Fondamenti 1 excercises during the course.